cosmos72/gomacro/README.md

 The main limitations and missing features are:

-* importing 3<sup>rd</sup> party libraries at runtime currently only works on Linux and Mac OS X.
+* importing 3<sup>rd</sup> party libraries at runtime currently only works on Linux, Mac OS X and *BSD.
-  On other systems as Windows, Android and *BSD it is cumbersome and requires recompiling - see [Importing packages](#importing-packages).
+  On other systems as Windows and Android it is cumbersome and requires recompiling - see [Importing packages](#importing-packages).
-* when importing packages, both from standard library or from 3<sup>rd</sup> party libraries, generics are not imported
+* when importing packages, both from standard library or from 3<sup>rd</sup> party libraries, generics are not imported.
+* defining generic functions and types in interpreted code is experimental and incomplete - see [Generics](#generics)
-* conversions from/to unsafe.Pointer are not supported
+* conversions from/to unsafe.Pointer are not supported.
 * some corner cases using interpreted interfaces, as interface -> interface type assertions and type switches, are not implemented yet.
 * some corner cases using recursive types may not work correctly.
 * goto can only jump backward, not forward